 Make sure the storage capacity is enough for your needs, and that the camera is a good enough quality for what you want to do.
 Smartphone storage is measured in gigabytes (GB), and storage capacity can vary by phone.
 If you’re not one for downloading games and apps, you’ll have plenty of room with 32GB or even 16GB of storage.
 But if you enjoy trying out new apps, downloading games, and taking photos and videos, you may benefit from 64GB, 128GB or even 256GB of storage — but keep in mind that the more storage included on a phone, the more expensive it will be.

 Camera-wise, it could pay to test out different phones in-store to see which models are easiest to operate and have the best range of camera features.
 Almost all models offer front and back cameras, some with multiple lenses to capture pics in a variety of conditions.
 If having a good quality camera is important to you, you may want to spend a little more time shopping around; otherwise, you may want to go with a simpler device without all the camera phone bells and whistles.

 Accessibility with phones

 The right-sized screen, tactile-responsive buttons, and easy-to-read text are all important to the accessibility of a handset.
-Simply put, if you can’t use the phone comfortably, then it’s not worth the money you spend on it.
+Simply put, if you can’t use the phone comfortably, then it’s not worth the money.
 If you’re looking to get a phone with accessibility in mind, look out for these things: